Gunther-Schulz/coding-prompts/PLANNER.md

-# AI Assistant - Standard Plan Writing Process
+# AI Assistant - Standard Planning Process

 **ATTENTION AI ASSISTANT: This document outlines a general mandatory process you MUST follow when asked to *generate* an implementation plan.
 This process ensures plans are robust, context-aware, and proactively address potential integration issues *before* execution begins.
-It complements the project-specific plan execution process document (e.g., `AI_CODING_PROCESS.md`) and requires awareness of the project's `PROJECT_STANDARDS.md` and language/framework-specific `PROJECT_ARCHITECTURE.md`.**
+It complements the project-specific plan execution process document (e.g., `CLIPPY.md`) and requires awareness of the project's `PROJECT_STANDARDS.md` and language/framework-specific `PROJECT_ARCHITECTURE.md`.**

 ## CRITICAL REQUIREMENT: Deep Code Comprehension & Pitfall Avoidance